PetrochukM/PyTorch-NLP/README.md

 --------------------------------------------------------------------------------

 PyTorch-NLP is a library for Natural Language Processing (NLP) in Python.
-It's built with the very latest research in mind, and was designed from day one to support rapid prototyping.
+It's built with the very latest research in mind and was designed from day one to support rapid prototyping.
 PyTorch-NLP comes with pre-trained embeddings, samplers, dataset loaders, metrics, neural network modules and text encoders.
 It's open-source software, released under the BSD3 license.